Osvaldo Ardiles: Management career

 He joined Paraguayan club Cerro Porteño in May 2008 but was sacked in August of the same year after a string of poor results and was replaced by Pedro Troglio.

 Media career

 Ardiles was enlisted by RTÉ Sport for their squad of pundits ahead of the 2010 FIFA World Cup in South Africa.
 He returned to RTÉ's team for the 2014 FIFA World Cup in Brazil.

 Ardiles played Carlos Rey in the 1981 World War II film Escape to Victory.

 Personal life

 He married fellow Argentine Silvia Navarro in December 1973.
+Ardiles' cousin, José, was shot down and killed while piloting an IAI Dagger, the Israeli version of the Mirage 5, by Sea Harrier XZ455 on 1 May 1982 during one of the first air engagements of the Falklands War.

+Ardiles son, Pablo, was at one time a player and manager of Hertford Town.

 In January 2014, Ardiles and Ricardo Villa were involved in a car crash in the Falkland Islands during the filming of Camilo Antolini's 30 for 30 documentary White, Blue and White.
 Ardiles sustained minor injuries in the accident, and required more than 20 stitches in his head.